 I feel that you having this information will give you 100% all the information needed to cover this topic in-depth and provide the answer you came for.

 Let’s dive into the details and get it out of the way.

 Although chinchillas are very easy to care for, they do require time out of their cage.

 It should be daily.

 If you miss a day every now and then, everything will be fine.

-However, you should not plan on adopting a chinchilla without the intentions of getting them out daily for 30-60 minutes.
+However, you should not plan on adopting a chinchilla without the intention of getting them out daily for 30-60 minutes.

-This is a crucial time for your chinchilla to run around, play and take much need dust baths that allow your chinchilla’s fur to remain healthy.
+This is a crucial time for your chinchilla to run around, play and take a much needed dust baths that allow your chinchilla’s fur to remain healthy.

 If this is something you are not looking for, one could argue that a chinchilla is more challenging to handle.

 Overall, I don’t see this as a burden and enjoy every day interacting with my chinchillas.